jacopotagliabue/jacopotagliabue.it/index.md

 ## My name is Apo and I'm a mighty pirate

-Educated in several acronyms across the globe (UNISR, [SFI](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), MIT), I was co-founder and CTO of Tooso, an [AI startup](https://www.gartner.com/en/documents/3913700/cool-vendors-in-digital-commerce) in San Francisco acquired by [TSX:CVO](https://www.coveo.com/en/company/news-releases/2019/coveo-acquires-tooso).
+Educated in several acronyms across the globe (UNISR, [SFI](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), MIT), I was co-founder and CTO of Tooso, an [AI startup](https://www.gartner.com/en/documents/3913700/cool-vendors-in-digital-commerce) in San Francisco providing search results and product recommendations to millions of users, before being acquired by [TSX:CVO](https://www.coveo.com/en/company/news-releases/2019/coveo-acquires-tooso).

-I led Coveo's AI and MLOps roadmap from scale-up to IPO, and built out Coveo Labs, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in collaboration (e.g. [Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Netflix](https://arxiv.org/pdf/2303.11761.pdf), [Farfetch](https://aclanthology.org/2022.ecnlp-1.22/), [NVIDIA](https://rdcu.be/c4dXy)), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge) - our libraries, models and datasets have collected thousands of stars, raised tens of thousands of USD in donations, and garnered millions of downloads.
+I led Coveo's AI from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in open science: our libraries, models and datasets have collected thousands of stars, raised tens of thousands of dollars in donations, and garnered millions of downloads.

+Through my own entrepreneurial journey and constant collaboration with industry (e.g. [Netflix](https://arxiv.org/pdf/2303.11761.pdf), [Farfetch](https://aclanthology.org/2022.ecnlp-1.22/), [NVIDIA](https://rdcu.be/c4dXy)) and academia ([Stanford](https://www.nature.com/articles/s41598-022-23052-9), I have been fortunate to work on cutting-edge problems at the intersection of multiple fields: Data Science, Artificial Intelligence, Data Management, Computer Systems, just to name a few.
+My [papers](#research) are usually characterized by a keen product eye, and are mostly memorable for their titles ("Not all those who browse are lost", "You don't need a bigger boat", "Mo' models, mo' problems", "Faas and Furious").

 While building my new startup, [Bauplan](https://www.bauplanlabs.com/), I moonlight as [Adj.
 Professor of ML at NYU](https://github.com/jacopotagliabue/MLSys-NYU-2022), which is mostly notable because it is the only job I ever had that my parents understand.